romolog/C__graphics__3D_maze_2025/README.md

 - XShm
 - libbsd-dev

-You may install required dependencies with:
+You may install the required dependencies with:
 ```bash
 sudo apt-get install gcc make xorg libxext-dev libbsd-dev;
 ```